FomTarro/VTS-Sharp/README.md

-# VTS-Sharp
+# VTS-Sharp v2.0.0
-A Unity C# client interface for creating VTube Studio Plugins with the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio)!
+A C# client interface for creating VTube Studio Plugins with the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio), for use in Unity and other C# runtime environments!

 ## About
 This library is maintained by Tom "Skeletom" Farro.
 If you need to contact him, the best way to do so is via [Twitter](https://www.twitter.com/fomtarro) or by leaving an issue ticket on this repo.